 Have you had a sudden eye injury or emergency while on vacation?
 Don't wait until you’re back home to handle it -- seek immediate care today.
 Certain eye injuries can damage your vision or lead to ulcers, so if you notice symptoms like redness, eye pain, changes to your vision, or flashing light, contact your eye doctor right away.

-At TSO Northshore, we put your family's needs first.
+At Texas State Optical Northshore, we put your family's needs first.
 Talk to us about how we can help you maintain healthy vision this summer and throughout the year.